Rev Jesse Jackson and wife remain hospitalized for COVID-19

 “The status of my parents has not changed,” Jonathan Jackson said in a Monday statement.
 “We are ever mindful that COVID-19 is a serious disease and we ask that you continue in prayer for my parents, as we remain prayerful for yours.”

-Jesse Jackson has been vaccinated, receiving his first shot at a public event in January.
-Jacqueline Jackson’s vaccination status was unclear.
-A family spokeswoman could not immediately answer Monday if she had received any vaccine doses.
+Jesse Jackson has been fully vaccinated, receiving his first shot at a public event in January.
+Jacqueline Jackson has not been vaccinated, according to longtime family spokesman Frank Watkins.
+He declined to elaborate.